agkozak/zsh-z/tests/TESTS.md

   different new path; both new adds land at rank 1.
 - `test_many_concurrent_writers_preserve_seeded_entries` — stronger
   variant: 10 pre-seeded entries with ranks 1..10, 10 concurrent
-  writers; every seeded rank is intact and every writer's add landed.
+  writers; every seeded rank is intact.
+A writer's own add may fail *honestly* (nonzero exit status — e.g. a Windows sharing violation outlasting the `ZSHZ[MV_RETRIES]` budget, a known MSYS2 CI flake);
+  that is tolerated iff the same add lands when retried serially.
+  What always fails: a lost seed, a writer that reported success but whose add is missing (silent loss — the lock didn't serialize), a writer that never logged a result, or a serial retry that doesn't land.

 ### `test_fallback.zsh` — path fallback with no database match